 Q: Can price elasticity of demand be negative?

 A: Yes, price elasticity of demand is typically negative because of the law of demand, which states that as price increases, quantity demanded decreases.
-However, when interpreting PED, we usually focus on the absolute value of the coefficient.
+Even so, when interpreting PED, we usually focus on the absolute value of the coefficient.
 A negative sign simply indicates the inverse relationship between price and quantity demanded.

 Q: How often should I recalculate price elasticity of demand?